 The History of the Monastery of Saint John in the Wilderness

 So the first Christian monastery on this site was built in the 6th century.
-After being destroyed, it was restored and expanded in the era of the Jerusalem Kingdom of the Crusaders.
+After being destroyed, it was restored and expanded in the Jerusalem Kingdom of the Crusaders era.
 The Franciscans revived the monastery in the 1920s and launched a large-scale construction here.
-The current monastery is designed by the Italian architect Antonio Barluzzi.
+The current sanctuary is designed by the Italian architect Antonio Barluzzi.

 The monastery of St. John was abandoned in the 1960s and completely deserted.
 At the beginning of the 21st Century, the monastery buildings were rented by Greek Catholic Christians but later returned to the Franciscans who still own them today.